Getting your child ready for school

 As with all areas of your child's health and education, keep a log of who you talked with, the date, time and any notes you may have taken.

-Services for preschoolers with disabilities: Ages 3 through 5
+Services for Preschoolers with Disabilities: Ages 3 Through 5

 Another way for very young children to become identified is through the local Child Find office.
-Each state must have comprehensive systems to identify, locate, and evaluate children with disabilities residing in the state who are in need of special education and related services.
+Each state must have comprehensive systems to identify, locate, and evaluate children with disabilities residing in the state and who are in need of special education and related services.

 Your pediatrician or rehabilitation hospital may suggest that you contact the appropriate agency to have your child screened and/or evaluated to determine if he or she qualifies for services.